aspose-total/Aspose.Total-Products/total/en/android-java/conversion/md-to-xamlflow/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MD to XAMLFLOW on Android via Java" h2="Convert MD to XAMLFLOW in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert MD files to XAMLFLOW arises when you want to integrate the feature of MD to XAMLFLOW conversion in your mobile apps.
+This conversion is necessary to render the MD files into XAMLFLOW format, which is a markup language used to create user interfaces for mobile apps.

+<h2>How Aspose.Total Helps for MD to XAMLFLOW Conversion</h2>

-You can integrate MD to XAMLFLOW conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert MD file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to XAMLFLOW.
+Aspose.Total for Android Java is a package that provides two APIs to help you integrate MD to XAMLFLOW conversion feature in your mobile apps.
+The first API is Aspose.PDF for Android via Java, which helps you convert MD files to DOC.
+The second API is Aspose.Words for Android Java, which helps you render DOC to XAMLFLOW.
+This way, you can easily convert MD files to XAMLFLOW format and integrate the feature in your mobile apps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}